testsigma

 The incremental model aims to deliver a working product bit by bit, with regular releases representing increments in functionality and quality.
 By dividing the development process into smaller, manageable parts, this model enables faster feedback and smoother adaptation to changes.
 One of the key benefits of the incremental model is that it provides an operational and visible product early in the process.
 This makes it easier to identify and resolve issues as individual components are integrated into the overall product.
 As a result, the incremental model is a popular choice for projects with changing requirements and tight schedules

-The benefits of using the Incremental Model are as follows:
+Benefits of Using the Incremental Model are as Follows:

 Rapid Delivery